browserpass/browserpass-legacy/README.md

 **Filter mode** is designed to quickly refine a few search results, for example to choose one of several accounts that you have on a given domain.
 This is done on client side, the filter is always fuzzy and always works in real time.
 When browserpass is in the filter mode, you will see a domain name in the input field.
 To exit filter mode, press <kbd>Backspace</kbd>.

 **Search mode** is designed to search password entries on your disk, this is much more expensive operation (especially visible on Windows) that's why it is **not** real time, and instead searches only when <kbd>Enter</kbd> is pressed.
 The search is fuzzy by default, but can be changed to glob algorithm in the options.
+If you want to search everything interactively, just search for `/` or `.` and then use the filter mode to refine the search in real time.

 ### Fill (and submit) the login form